 Hope is on the horizon

-The mission of the KCNT1 Epilepsy Foundation is to accelerate research and drug development efforts focused on finding a cure for KCNT1-related epilepsy.
-The KCNT1 Epilepsy Foundation supports the KCNT1 community with educational resources and the latest research information.
+The mission of the KCNT1 Epilepsy Foundation is to bring people together with KCNT1 gene variants and accelerate research and drug development efforts focused on finding a cure for KCNT1-related epilepsy.
+The KCNT1 Epilepsy Foundation is here to support the KCNT1 community with educational resources and the latest research information.

-KCNT1-related epilepsy is seizure disorder caused by mutations in the KCNT1 gene.
-Some cases lead to mild impairments, while others lead to severe, early-onset, seizures that don’t respond well to medication that are available today.
+In some people, KCNT1 gene variants can lead to KCNT1-related epilepsy.
+Some people experience mild impairments, while others lead to severe, early-onset, seizures that don’t respond well to medication that are available today.
+Some have little to no symptoms.

 We are working with families, clinicians, researchers and drug developers to understand this disease and find new treatments for KCNT1-related epilepsy.